 In this interview, Ajeet shares her inspiration for this music and meditation set, the epic journey that led her to each step of the creative process, and her hopes for all who listen and chant along.

 What was your inspiration for this album?

 Ajeet Kaur: Healing work and music are both very central in my life, and I try to create music that naturally brings a healing space.
 With this project that intention really blossomed into something I’m very inspired to share.
 I find the Maha Mrityunjai Mantra deep, mysterious, and profoundly healing.
-When I discovered that Yogi Bhajan had taught numerous meditations to practice with this precious chant, I knew this project needed to happen.
+When I discovered that numerous meditations to practice with this precious chant, I knew this project needed to happen.

 I’ve always had a hard time uncovering these meditations and the music to go with it, so I felt very inspired to put the music and mediations in one beautiful package for everyone to enjoy.
 Lastly, I love that this mantra is not just used in one tradition or practice.
 It is so ancient that it belongs to all yogis, all healers, all people.
 It’s there to support your practice and your healing, whatever river you flow in.

 What makes this album different from the rest of the albums in your catalog?

 Ajeet: With this album I really went for music to meditate to or to heal to.
 It has fewer songs, but they are long and deep, so they can be played continuously, whether that’s while you’re meditating, in your massage room, or in your hospital bed.
 It’s really created to offer a stillness and space of silence that invokes healing – or shuniya.

 Can you share a story from the making of this album?